Here you are. Here. Right now. Alive. Existing.

 He lived a life without fault, and then He gave it up.
 He was more than just a good person, a good teacher, a moral man.
 He said Himself that He was the only way to God.
 No other path, no other way.
 There is no greater message to be heard than the message He brings.

 But there is a problem, one that I cannot ignore; God is perfect and I am not.
 At the end of my life, I’m going to stand before this perfect God and try to be acceptable to Him after the life that I’ve lived, or through the life that someone else has lived for me.
 Someone who chose me, gave His perfection to me, took my mess from me, died because of it instead of me, and conquered death forever for me.

 This person who can transform a grey, self-centred, hopeless existence into one which bursts with rich meaning, purpose and colour.

 There is only one person who has ever lived that could present a perfect life acceptable to God.
 That person was Jesus Christ.
 He came, He lived it, and He died to give it up for those who ask for it.
 So that instead of having to stand and present their imperfect life, Jesus stands in their place.
 This is love.

 God isn't a wishy-washy deity, who just waves a wand of forgiveness over everybody.
 No. For God to forgive you is a very costly matter.
 It cost the sacrifice of His own Son.
-So valuable was that sacrifice that God pronounced it valuable by raising Him from the dead.

 The Bible makes it clear that we are not made right by our works, not by our efforts, not by our performance, but by faith – and by faith alone.
 The only way you can receive the benefit of Christ’s life and death is by putting your trust in Him – and in Him alone.
 You do that, you’re declared pure by God, you’re adopted into His family, you’re forgiven.